kelu124/echomods/goblin/Readme.md

 All key signals are accessible, and jumpers, as well as pots, enable on-board fine-tuning of the signals.
 [See more details on the __testing session__, to see the behavior of the board on a oscillo](/goblin/2016-07-08.md).

 It's also a first try at a SPI ADC.
 Using a up to 3 Msps one in order to catch only the enveloppe, to be tested with other uC, RPi or BBB.
+Test have been also done with [6MSps, arduino IDE-compatible, STM32](/croaker/).

 ### How does it work: block diagram